jmpellizzer/Automatic-Out-of-Office-replies/README.md

 3. Click **Turn off**
 4. To turn it back on, repeat the steps and select **Turn on** for step 3

 ## Additional information
 - Signature template doesn't need any updates
-  - Display Name, Job Title, Shift Hours and Time zone attributes are automatically gathered from your Microsoft Office 365 account
+  - Display Name, Job Title, Company name, Shift Hours and Time zone attributes are automatically gathered from your Microsoft Office 365 account

 - Resources in use
   - Office 365 Outlook Connection